kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 #.
 All real transcendental numbers are irrational.

 #.
-The irrational numbers contain _all_ non-complex transcendental numbers and a subset of the non-complex algebraic numbers.
+The irrational numbers contain _all_ transcendental numbers and a subset of the algebraic numbers, again excluding those that embody $i$.

 ## Enter π